-There have been many movies on the life of the legendary boxer, Muhammad Ali but this one tops the charts.
+There have been many movies on the legendary boxer’s life, Muhammad Ali, but this one tops the charts.
 This biography focuses on the triumphs and controversies that have taken place between 1964 and 1974 in the legends life.

 Muhammad Ali is a heroic character with legendary wit, humanity, and boxing skill.
 Always a fighter and always a lover, Ali’s life is a subtle and clever story of dignity, strength, and compassion.
 And Ali himself wrote that story.

-This sports biopic is highly recommended for those interested in real-life drama and heroism, the civil rights movement in the 1960s and 1970s, and the intelligent and political side of American sports.
+This sports biopic is highly recommended for those interested in real-life drama and heroism, the civil rights movement in the 1960s and 1970s, and American sports’ intelligent and political side.

 5. Mary Kom (Release Year 2014)

 Mary Kom went on to make India proud by winning a medal at the Olympics.
-This chronicle of the life of Indian boxer Mary Kom went through several hardships before audaciously accomplishing her ultimate dream.
+This chronicle of Indian boxer Mary Kom went through several hardships before audaciously accomplishing her ultimate dream.